Tetairoa McMillan: Professional career

 McMillan was selected in the first round with the eighth overall pick by the Carolina Panthers in the 2025 NFL draft.
 He became the highest-selected offensive player in Arizona Wildcats history and tied for the second-highest pick overall in the program’s history, behind Ricky Hunley.
 On May 9, McMillan signed his four-year, $27.93 million rookie contract with the Panthers.

+In week 6, he recorded three receptions for 29 yards and two receiving touchdowns which earned him NFL Rookie of the Week.
+In his rookie season, McMillan led the Panthers with 70 catches for 1,014 yards and seven touchdowns, which led all rookie wide receivers.
+He set the Panther's franchise record for most receiving yards by a rookie in a season.
+He was named to the PFWA NFL All-Rookie Team for the 2025 season.
+He won Offensive Rookie of the Year Award joining Cam Newton as the only Panthers to win the award.
+McMillan was ranked 87th by his fellow players on the NFL Top 100 Players of 2026.